 Welcome to The Centre for Fundamental Physics

 The Centre for Fundamental Physics investigates the most fundamental aspects of our universe, ranging from the tiniest sub-atomic particles to the vast structure of galaxies and the universe as a whole.
-Our strategy is to push complimentary aspects of experimental and theoretical research, maximising our fundamental science output.
+Our strategy is to push complementary aspects of experimental and theoretical research, maximising our fundamental science output.

 On the smallest scale, our particle physics research studies the fundamental building blocks of matter, providing precise measurements of Standard Model particles, the Higgs boson, and the extraordinary phenomenon of neutrino oscillations.
 A better understanding of these processes will have significant implications for our understanding of the universe and its evolution.